 A captivating culture, a considerable history.
-Rome's city break impresses you like no other city can.
+A city break in Rome impresses you like no other city can.
 Aside from the grandeur and spots to sightsee, there’s a labyrinth of city streets to uncover – where you’ll stumble across old churches, experience the bouncing atmosphere of a street market or savour gelato in a street-side café.
 Although better known as a city, you want to make sure you see some of Rome’s spectacular parks.
 The Villa Borghese even has an ornamental lake complete with rowing boats – perfect if you’re looking to impress your other half.

 Of course, if you’re looking for a culture-fuelled getaway, Rome has plenty to discover.
 Experience its many museums or art galleries, or enjoy an opera or theatre performance.
 Vatican City is just a short hop on the underground from the main centre which has no less than 11 museums!
-And that’s forgetting the world-famous sights such as the Sistine Chapel, St. Peter’s Basilica and the Colosseum.
+Not forgetting the world-famous sights such as the Sistine Chapel, St. Peter’s Basilica and the Colosseum.

 Centro Storico and the Pantheon

 A maze of cobbled streets, churches and palaces, this part of Rome dates back to the middle ages.
 Ideal if you like to be in the centre of everything, it is home to the iconic Piazza Navona and boasts a whole host of historical sights.

 This is where the Eternal City began so it’s no surprise that it is a popular spot with tourists.
 Embark on a trip into the past with a visit to Palatine Hill, or the awe-inspiring Roman Forum.
 The Colosseum is perhaps the most famous sight from Rome’s ancient history – and is a site that brings history to life for children.

 Trastevere is all about charm.
 A bohemian feel and streets crammed full of shops, cafés and dance clubs make it an ideal place to explore for young adults.